nileshkulkarni/relative3d/README.md

 ### Citation
 If you use this code for your research, please consider citing:
 ```

 @article{kulkarni20193d,
   title={3D-RelNet: Joint Object and Relational Network for 3D Prediction},
-  author={Nilesh Kulkarni
+  author={Kulkarni, Nilesh
-  and Ishan Misra
+  and Misra, Ishan
-  and Shubham Tulsiani
+  and Tulsiani, Shubham
-  and Abhinav Gupta},
+  and Gupta, Abhinav},
-  journal={International Conference on Computer Vision (ICCV)},
+  journal={International Conference on Computer Vision (ICCV)}
   year={2019}
 }

 ```